inngest/inngest/docs/SDK_SPEC.md

 If a Step is found to have a memoized `error`, an SDK SHOULD create the equivalent of a `StepError` value, passed to the Developer such that they can use it to access the `name`, `message`, and optional `stack` property.

 The `StepError` value SHOULD aim to be used as a language-native error, e.g. JavaScript should extend `Error`, Python should extend `Exception`, and Go should implement the `error` interface.
-This ensures that the Developer can utilize language features such as `error.As()` r `except StepError as e` to appropriately catch and type the error.
+This ensures that the Developer can utilize language features such as `error.As()` or `except StepError as e` to appropriately catch and type the error.

 ## 5.3.
 Available step types